First Generation College Students

 General Support

-Provides tutoring, academic advising, financial aid assistance, activities, computer work stations, and general support to first generation college students.
+- Student Support Services - Provides tutoring, academic advising, financial aid assistance, activities, computer work stations, and general support to first generation college students.

-Carruth Center for Psychological and Psychiatric Services
+- Carruth Center for Counseling and Psychological Services

 Academics

-Assistance with choosing a major, job searches, resume building, and more.
+- Career Center - Assistance with choosing a major, job searches, resume building, and more.

-Peer consultants are available to assist with improving your writing.
+- Eberly Writing Studio - Peer consultants are available to assist with improving your writing.

 Finances